Moose Jaw

 WDM Moose Jaw – 306-693-5989

-Join us at the Museum to learn how to bead with Indigenous facilitator Jody Henderson of Prairie Cree Beads.
-Join us at the Western Development Museum – Moose Jaw for an afternoon of learning the art of beadwork.
-Guided by Indigenous facilitator Jody Henderson of Prairie Cree Beads, participants will be introduced to the basics of beading while creating their own medicine pouch.
+Join us at the Museum for a day of learning the art of beadwork.
+Guided by Indigenous facilitator Jody Henderson of Prairie Cree Beads, participants will be introduced to the basics of beading while creating their own earrings.
 This hands-on workshop will also share insight into the cultural significance of this traditional craft.

 There will be a one-hour break from 12:00 - 1:00 pm.
 Space is limited to 14 spots and pre-registration is required.